hernanchavezthielemann/GRO2LAM/README.md

      |  __init__(self, master=None, **options)
      |
      |  atomstyle(self)
-     |      in this case just one, but could be modified
+     |      In this case just one, but it could be modified
      |      to be generic, accepting <row>, <text> and <options>
      |
      |  build_finalbuttons(self)